 All the Glory of the King’s Daughter is Within

-From 1940 to near 1980 Our Lord and Our Lady communicated to a chosen soul, Sr. Mary Ephrem of the Sisters of the Precious Blood in Rome City, Indiana, USA.
-Except on a few occasions, as when She showed Herself as Our Lady of the Divine Indwelling, Our Lady always came to Sr. Mary Ephrem in the manner in which She Appeared on September 26, 1956, namely, as Our Lady of America.
-In a letter written to the archbishop, (Archbishop of Cincinnati, Imprimatur: +Paul F. Leibold, V.G.
+From 1940 to near 1980 Our Lord and Our Lady communicated to a chosen soul, Sr. Mary Ephrem of the Sisters of the Precious Blood throughout her assignments within the Order, including at Rome City, Indiana, USA.
+Except on a few occasions, as when She showed Herself as Our Lady of the Divine Indwelling and the other of the Twelve Ways, Our Lady always came to Sister Mary Ephrem in the manner in which She Appeared on September 26, 1956, namely, as Our Lady of America.
+In a letter written to the Archbishop, (Archbishop of Cincinnati, Imprimatur: +Paul F. Leibold, V.G.
 Cincinnati, Jan.
 25, 1963) Sister Mary Ephrem outlines Our Lady’s wishes – “It is to the Hierarchy, especially of the United States, that Our Lady is making Her Plea.
 They are Her favorite sons, placed in high offices in order that they might do the most good.
-She Herself has spoken thus to me…Our Lady has asked that a statue be made as She Appeared on Sept.
-26th, 1956.
+She Herself has Spoken thus to me…Our Lady has asked that a statue be made as She Appeared on Sept.
+26th, 1956 (Our Lady of America).
 After being solemnly carried in procession to the Shrine of the Immaculate Conception in Washington DC, She desires that there it be enshrined in a place of honor and venerated in a special way as ‘Our Lady of America, the Immaculate Virgin’.
 She desires also that a small statue or picture of the same likeness be honored in every home.”
-November 22-23, 1957, Our Lady Appears to Sr. Mary Ephrem as Our Lady, the Immaculate Tabernacle of the Indwelling God.

-November 22-23, 1957, Our Lady Appears to Sister Mary Ephrem in Rome City, Indiana as Our Lady, the Immaculate Tabernacle of the Indwelling God – “Our Lady Appeared, standing on a globe, Her right foot resting on a crescent moon, the left on the snout of a small fire breathing dragon.
+“Our Lady Appeared, standing on a globe, Her right foot resting on a crescent moon, the left on the snout of a small fire breathing dragon.
 She was Dressed all in White and Her hair could be seen through Her transparent Veil which was long enough to half envelope the globe.
 The Veil was held about Her head by a Wreath of White Roses, and a White Rose rested on each foot.
 On Her breast, the Triangle and the Eye, the symbol of the Divine Indwelling, could be visibly seen.
 A strong Beam of Light shown from the Divine Presence within Our Lady onto the globe at Her feet.
-Then halfway around the figure of Our Lady above Her head Appeared a Scroll on which were written in letters of Gold the Words: “All the Glory of the King’s Daughter is within.”
+Then halfway around the figure of Our Lady above Her head Appeared a Scroll on which were written in letters of Gold the Words: “All the Glory of the King’s Daughter is within” (also in Psalm 44).
 Though it did not appear that Her lips moved, I heard these words quite plainly: ‘I am Our Lady of the Divine Indwelling, Handmaid of Him Who Dwells within.’ (http://www.mysticsofthechurch.com/2016/06/sr-mildred-mary-ephrem-neuzil-and-our.html)

-The fact that the Blessed Trinity dwells in the just is beyond question.
+The fact that the Blessed Trinity Dwells in the just is beyond question.
 St. Paul wrote: “Know you not that you are the temple of God, and that the Spirit of God dwelleth in you?”
 (I Corinthians 3, 16).
-But not only the Holy Spirit, but also the Father and Son dwell there, for “If anyone love Me he will keep My word; and My Father will love him, and We will come to him, and will make Our abode with him.”
+But not only the Holy Spirit, but also the Father and Son Dwell there, for “If anyone love Me he will keep My Word; and My Father will Love him, and We will Come to him, and will make Our Abode with him.”
 (John 14, 23).
 Servant of God, John A. Hardon, S.J., “Course on Grace – Part Two – B Grace Considered Intensively Chapter XIII.
-Sanctifying Grace and the Indwelling Trinity” [Online], Available: http://www.therealpresence.org/archives/Grace/Grace_004.htm[March 31, 2016]
+Sanctifying Grace and the Indwelling Trinity” – available: http://www.therealpresence.org/archives/Grace/Grace_004.htm[March 31, 2016]

 Prayer to The Most Holy Indwelling Trinity